 What to see in Darwin

-The city is a good base from which to explore the surrounding national parks, and although Darwin is a charming city, most visitors spend more time exploring the celebrated landscapes just beyond the city.
+The city is a good base from which to explore the surrounding national parks, and although Darwin is a charming place, most visitors spend more time exploring the celebrated landscapes just beyond the city.
 The most famous of these is the Kakadu National Park, which is a UNESCO World Heritage Site.
 Other very popular daytrips from Darwin include visits to Katherine Gorge, Litchfield National Park, and the Corroboree Billabong.

 Note that sea swimming, particularly between October and May, is generally unsafe around Darwin because the sea abounds with deadly box jellyfish.
 Visitors should take note of signposts and warnings on the beaches, and listen to the directives of lifeguards.

 Housing over three decades of research on Australian crocodiles and a comprehensive crocodile museum, not to mention…